KirovClassBattlecruiser/KirovClassBattlecruiser/README.md

 ## :bust_in_silhouette: About me
 Not much asides from the fact that i love coding

+My Discord is "desertfennek." if you need anything.

 ## :computer: Technologies
 | I know                  | I am mildly familiar with | I am learning          |
 |-------------------------|---------------------------|------------------------|